 This one’s almost like TAKEN remixed.
 Instead of already having left the CIA he’s forcibly retired after collapsing on the job at the beginning.
 Instead of having to go to Paris to save somebody he already lives there.
 In the tradition of Liam Neeson’s Bryan Mills character he is still in love with his ex-wife Christine (Connie Nielsen in the Famke Janssen role) and wants to spend time with his teenage daughter Zooey (Hailee Steinfeld from TRUE GRIT), who barely knows him and calls him “Ethan” instead of “Dad.”

 Instead of a rescue or revenge mission the hook is that mysterious CIA hotshot Vivi (Amber Heard, ALL THE BOYS LOVE MANDY LANE) thinks Renner’s the only one who could recognize elusive terrorist The Wolf (Richard Sammel, INGLOURIOUS BASTERDS), so she arranges to give him an experimental drug that may extend his life in exchange for one last job.
 He has to keep going around killing guys in between quality family time, hiding it from them because he promised he wasn’t working anymore.
-Meanwhile he has hijinks with Jules (Eriq Ebouaney from FEMME FATALE) and his family of African refugees, who he legally can’t stop from squatting in his flat until after winter (SPOILER: he may end up liking them and not wanting them to leave) and Mitat (Marc Andreoni, DISTRICT B13), an accountant for the Wolf who he duct tapes in his shower and transports in his trunk but starts using for advice when he finds out he has teenage daughters.
+Meanwhile he has hijinks with Jules (Eriq Ebouaney from FEMME FATALE) and his family of African refugees, who he legally can’t stop from squatting in his flat until after winter (SPOILER: he may end up liking them and not wanting them to leave) and Mitat (Marc Andreoni, DISTRICT B13), an accountant for the Wolf who he duct tapes in his shower and transports in his trunk but starts using for advice about teenage daughters.

 In subject matter and tone it’s the prototypical Besson production, so I was surprised how much more lively the opening was than your usual Megaton or Morel joint.
 It looked sunny, not overcast.
 It had clever, comprehensible, well-timed action (using people’s shadows on the ground as a guide to shoot up at them through a roof, then seeing their bodies fall over the side).
 And it leads into a nice looking-out-car-windows-contemplating-mortality montage set to a great soul tune I recognized from RZA sampling it (“Trouble, Heartaches & Sadness” by Ann Peebles, sampled on “Shadowboxin” by GZA, “Throw Your Flag Up” by RZA and “Shaolin vs. Wu-Tang” by Raekwon).
 When it finally got to the credit that said “directed by McG” it was a great “ah ha” moment for me.
 I had completely forgotten he directed this.
 Otherwise I probly would’ve seen it sooner.